Metal Church (1980-1994, 1998-2009, 2012-present): a Thrash Metal band from San Francisco, California, USA.

 In October 2012, the band announced resumption of activity around a lineup featuring Vanderhoof, Munroe, Unger, Reynolds (soon replaced by Van Zandt), and Plate.
 Their first performances came the following January during the 70,000 Tons of Metal event, a heavy metal cruise.
 During one of these two shows, the band played their debut album, Metal Church, in its entirety.
 A new album, Generation Nothing, was released in October 2013.

 Munroe left the band in September 2014 to "pursue other interests".
 The band announced its plans to continue nonetheless.
 On April 30, 2015, former singer Mike Howe rejoined the band.
-Their next album, XI followed in 2016.
+Their next albums, XI and Damned If You Do respectively followed in 2016 and 2018, but for Congregation Of Annihilation (2023), Marc Lopes had replaced Howe.

 Footnote: On May 10, 2005, David Wayne died of complications from injuries sustained in a car accident that occurred months before.
 He was 47 years old.